Authorised to give regulated debt advice by the FCA (Reg Number: 16325856)

 Debt Talk: Healing the Trauma of Poverty

-Ripon Ray, Founder of Debt Talk and author of Covid Crisis: the Brit-Bangla Response
+— Ripon Ray, Founder of Debt Talk; author of Covid Crisis: Brit-Bangla Response

 About Us